-The amount of gain or loss recognized by a U.S. Holder on a sale or other taxable disposition of the ordinary shares or warrants generally will be equal to the difference between (i) the sum of the amount of cash and the fair market value of any property received in such disposition of the ordinary shares or warrants and (ii) the U.S. Holder's adjusted tax basis in its ordinary shares or warrants generally will equal the U.S. Holder's acquisition cost reduced, in the case of an ordinary share, by any prior distributions treated as a return of capital.
-See "Exercise, Lapse or Redemption of a Warrant" below for a discussion regarding a U.S. Holder's tax basis in the ordinary share acquired pursuant to the exercise of a warrant.
+The amount of gain or loss recognized by a U.S. Holder on a sale or other taxable disposition of the ordinary shares or Business Combination Warrants generally will be equal to the difference between (i) the sum of the amount of cash and the fair market value of any property received in such disposition of the ordinary shares or Business Combination Warrants and (ii) the U.S. Holder's adjusted tax basis in its ordinary shares or Business Combination Warrants so disposed of.
+A U.S. Holder's adjusted tax basis in its ordinary shares or Business Combination Warrants generally will equal the U.S. Holder's acquisition cost reduced, in the case of an ordinary share, by any prior distributions treated as a return of capital.
+See "Exercise, Lapse or Redemption of a Business Combination Warrant" below for a discussion regarding a U.S. Holder's tax basis in the ordinary share acquired pursuant to the exercise of a Business Combination Warrant.

-Exercise, Lapse or Redemption of a Warrant
+Exercise, Lapse or Redemption of a Business Combination Warrant

-A U.S. Holder generally will not recognize gain or loss upon the acquisition of an ordinary share on the exercise of a warrant for cash.
-A U.S. Holder's tax basis in an ordinary share received upon exercise of the warrant generally will equal the sum of the U.S. Holder's initial investment in the warrant and the exercise price of such warrant.
-It is unclear whether a U.S. Holder's holding period for the ordinary share received will commence on the date of exercise of the warrant or the day following the date of exercise of the warrant; in either case, the holding period will not include the period during which the U.S. Holder held the warrant.
-If a warrant is allowed to lapse unexercised, a U.S. Holder generally will recognize a capital loss equal to such holder's tax basis in the warrant.
+A U.S. Holder generally will not recognize gain or loss upon the acquisition of an ordinary share on the exercise of a Business Combination Warrant for cash.
+A U.S. Holder's tax basis in an ordinary share received upon exercise of the Business Combination Warrant generally will equal the sum of the U.S. Holder's initial investment in the Business Combination Warrant and the exercise price of such Business Combination Warrant.
+It is unclear whether a U.S. Holder's holding period for the ordinary share received will commence on the date of exercise of the Business Combination Warrant or the day following the date of exercise of the Business Combination Warrant; in either case, the holding period will not include the period during which the U.S. Holder held the Business Combination Warrant.
+If a Business Combination Warrant is allowed to lapse unexercised, a U.S. Holder generally will recognize a capital loss equal to such holder's tax basis in the Business Combination Warrant.

-The tax consequences of a cashless exercise of a warrant are not clear under current law.
+The tax consequences of a cashless exercise of a Business Combination Warrant are not clear under current law.
 Subject to the PFIC rules discussed below, a cashless exercise may not be taxable, either because the exercise is not a realization event or because the exercise is treated as a recapitalization for United States federal income tax purposes.
-In either situation, a U.S. Holder's tax basis in the ordinary shares received generally should equal the U.S. Holder's tax basis in the warrants exercised therefor.
-If the cashless exercise was not a realization event, it is unclear whether a U.S. Holder's holding period for the ordinary shares received would be treated as commencing on the date of exercise of the warrants or the day following the date of exercise of the warrants; in either case, the holding period will not include the period during which the U.S. Holder held the warrants.
-If the cashless exercise were treated as a recapitalization, the holding period of the ordinary shares received would include the holding period of the warrants.
+In either situation, a U.S. Holder's tax basis in the ordinary shares received generally should equal the U.S. Holder's tax basis in the Business Combination Warrants exercised therefor.
+If the cashless exercise was not a realization event, it is unclear whether a U.S. Holder's holding period for the ordinary shares received would be treated as commencing on the date of exercise of the Business Combination Warrants or the day following the date of exercise of the Business Combination Warrants; in either case, the holding period will not include the period during which the U.S. Holder held the Business Combination Warrants.
+If the cashless exercise were treated as a recapitalization, the holding period of the ordinary shares received would include the holding period of the Business Combination Warrants.